ThasianX/Personal-Notes/Books/The Slight Edge/notes.md

         - Think about problems that need to be solved

 > And remember this, too, no matter how high-minded or long-term your life dreams may seem: "Gentlemen, this is a football".
 It starts with a penny.
 Start finding your pennies.

+### Chapter 18: Where to go from here

+> Successful people go to work on their philosophy first, because they know it is the source of their attitudes, actions, results, and the quality of their lives.

+> They understand that they can increase their success by *doubling their rate of failure*

+> They understand activity and because they *do the thing*, they *have the power*

+> So, where do you go from here?
+Find your penny.
+And then start doubling it.